apache/ofbiz-framework/README.md

 #### Load default OFBiz data

-Load default data; meant for generic OFBiz development, testing, demonstration, etc purposes
+Loads default data set; meant for initial loading of generic OFBiz data.
+Can be applied for development, testing, demonstration, etc. purposes.
+Be aware that executing this task can result in your data being overwritten in your database of choice.
+Use with caution in production environments.
+The default data set is defined by datasource using the read-data attribute, followed by the name of the data set, into the datasource element of the 'entityengine.xml' file.

 `gradlew loadDefault`